michaelpq/michaelpq.github.io/manuals/arch-linux/misc-configuration/postgres-docs-and-sgml-catalogs/index.markdown

     install-catalog --add /etc/sgml/sgml-docbook-dtd-4.2.cat \
     /etc/sgml/sgml-docbook.cat

 Finally, in order to allow Postgres documentation to compile correctly, you need to set SGML\_CATALOG\_FILES like this:

     export SGML_CATALOG_FILES=/etc/sgml/catalog:/usr/share/sgml/jade/catalog

 ### About docbook-dsssl

-The package docbook-dsssl is sometimes not available on yaourt due to a low remote server uptime, download directly its tarball from [here](/content/pgdocs/docbook-dsssl-1.79.tar.gz).
+The package docbook-dsssl is sometimes not available on yaourt due to a low remote server uptime, download directly its tarball from [here] (/content/pgdocs/docbook-dsssl-1.79.tar.gz).
 This is version 1.79.
-Then Download the PKGBUILD folder from [here](https://aur.archlinux.org/packages/docbook-dsssl) and copy the downloaded tarball in the root of PKGBUILD folder.
+Then Download the PKGBUILD folder from [here] (https://aur.archlinux.org/packages/docbook-dsssl) and copy the downloaded tarball in the root of PKGBUILD folder.
 Finally launch the following command to install.

     makepkg -si --skipchecksums